Skip to content

 • Grants Request Schedule

-The Richard M. Schulze Family Foundation funds organization grants
+The Richard M. Schulze Family Foundation funds nonprofit organization grants.

-We give careful consideration to the many requests we receive.
+We carefully consider the many requests we receive.
 Please make sure your request aligns with our eligibility criteria.
 The Prepare section below will help you decide.

 Our cycles